tsgates/arch-wiki-markdown/wiki/Locale.md

 -----------------------

 As we mentioned earlier, some users might want to define a different locale than the system-wide locale.
-To do this, export the variable LANG with the specified locale in the ~/.bashrc file.
-For example, to use the en_AU.UTF-8 locale:

-    export LANG=en_AU.UTF-8

-The locales will be updated next time ~/.bashrc is sourced.
-To update, either re-login or source it manually:

-    $ source ~/.bashrc
+The script /etc/profile.d/locale.sh overrides the system-wide locale with the one found in ~/.config/locale.conf.
+This file does not exist by default.

+    ~/.config/locale.conf

+    LANG="de_DE.UTF-8"
+    LANGUAGE="de_DE.UTF-8"

 Setting collation
 -----------------